Rated 'Excellent' by customers

 What does our dog insurance cover?

-Animal Friends offers a range of policies which offer different cover levels and have different benefits.
-Here are a few examples of benefits you can find across our different policies:
+Animal Friends offers a range of policies and cover levels, each with different benefits.
+Here are a few examples of benefits you can find across our different dog insurance policies:

-Our dog insurance policies offer different levels of vet fee cover, from Accident Only to Lifetime £18,000.
+Our dog insurance policies offer different types and levels of vet fee cover, from Accident Only to Lifetime, with vet fee limits from £1,000 to £18,000.
 Most policies include cover for dental and other helpful treatments such as physiotherapy.
-See below for more details of each policy type.
+Compare dog insurance plans below to find the best coverage for your dog’s needs.

 Lifetime insurance offers ongoing vet fee cover for accidents and illnesses and can protect your dog for life, as long as you renew.